stacygaudreau/stacygaudreau.com/stacygaudreau.com/content/blog/cpp/low-latency-cpp-for-hft-part1/index.md

 For the majority of low latency C++ applications, we are measuring performance in `uS`, very often tens or hundreds of uS.
 Modern advances in FPGA-accelerated networking hardware has meant that HFT can now operate in the nanosecond (`nS`) realm, ie: sub 1uS.

-Does this mean C++ for HFT is dead? _No, not at all._.
+Do FPGAs mean that C++ for HFT is dead? _No, not at all!_

 FPGAs are effectively programmable logic gates, and thus aren't generally carrying out complex application logic.
 Yes, they make the latency of trade executions or broadcasting to consumers incredibly fast (< 1uS), but so far, we still require something like C++ to carry out the majority of complex application logic surrounding the FPGA's lightning-fast but relatively simple algorithms.
 [David Gross' talk at _Meeting C++ 2022_ goes into detail about this @ 10:30](https://www.youtube.com/watch?v=8uAW5FQtcvE)

 ## Guiding principles